Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-google-fonts-in-a-flutter-application.md

 The most basic approach is to set the font on a specific Text widget.
 We already have one in our example, so let's pick a funky font and see it in action.

-I'll be using the [Pacifico font](https://fonts.google.com/specimen/Pacifico?query=pacifi), because it will show you best how it works.
+I'll use the [Pacifico font](https://fonts.google.com/specimen/Pacifico?query=pacifi), because it will best show you how it works.

 Now let's add this font as the style for our Text widget.